 Trekking is a fantastic way to experience a destination.
 All that fresh mountain air can do wonders for clearing your head at the same time – if you choose the right one for you.

-If you choose the wrong trek however, you will be miserable.
-One that’s memorable for all the wrong reasons.
+If you choose the wrong trek, however, you will be miserable.
+Your trekking adventure will be memorable but not in the way you want.

 Follow these 6 tips to make sure that your trek is one of the highlights of your travels:

 What Difficulty of Trek is Right for You?

 When choosing a trek, besides the total number of kilometers hiked each day, you also need to consider the elevation gain.
 You’ll want to be in good physical condition if you’re doing trekking upwards of 20 km a day.
 But if that’s with 1000 m (~3280 feet) of elevation gain, you’ll require a higher level of fitness than if it’s relatively flat.

 The best way to see what’s within your limits is to experiment on day trips.
 Do this before you book your trek.
 You want something that’s challenging, yet something that you can complete.
 It’s good to feel like a superhero at the end, a tired one, but a superhero.
 Most adventure tour companies like World Expeditions, have a ranking system that helps you choose a hike for your ability.
 It takes the guess-work out of How difficult is this trek?